GridGain-Demos/gridgain-technology-primer/README.md

 3. Optional- scale out the cluster by the third node.
 You'll see that some partitions were rebalanced to the new node.
 <img width="1376" alt="image" src="https://github.com/user-attachments/assets/7e3f172c-0537-4177-b061-288eb68bb969" />

-## Affinity Colocation - Optimizing Complex SQL Queries With JOINs

-Ignite supports SQL for data processing including distributed joins, grouping and sorting.
-In this section, you're going to run basic SQL operations as well as more advanced ones.

-### Querying Single Table

-1. Go to the [Queries Screen](https://www.gridgain.com/docs/control-center/latest/querying) of GridGain Nebula.

-2. Run the following query to find top-20 longest tracks:

-    ```sql
-    SELECT trackid, name, MAX(milliseconds / (1000 * 60)) as duration FROM track
-    WHERE genreId < 17
-    GROUP BY trackid, name ORDER BY duration DESC LIMIT 20;
-    ```

 ## Running Distributed Compute Tasks

 Run `org.gridgain.app.ComputeApp` that uses Apache Ignite compute capabilities for the calculation of top-5 paying customers.